ansible/ansible/docsite/rst/intro_configuration.rst

 nocolor
 =======

-By default ansible will try to colorize output to give a better indication of failure and status information.
+By default Ansible will try to colorize output to give a better indication of failure and status information.
 If you dislike this behavior you can turn it off by setting 'nocolor' to 1::

    nocolor=0